 - … And a lot more coming soon!
 We’ll keep this post updated as long as he doesn’t refund every single student that he scammed.

 You’ve been scammed by Benjamin Fairbourne, now what?

 - Reach out to him until he accepts to give you a refund, via…

 - Contact your bank to initiate a chargeback as soon as possible

 - Report his Youtube channels and videos as scams

 - Write a post or shoot a quick video to share your personal experience with Benjamin’s scammy courses (and feel free to add it in the comments below!)

-- Spread the word about the fact that Benjamin Fairbourne is a fraud, as it seems to be the only thing that makes him react
+- Spread the word about the fact that Benjamin Fairbourne is a fraud

 - Report this fraud to the FTC